-Any enquiries about the CCTV system should be directed to the Data Protection Officer.
+Any enquiries about the CCTV system should be directed to the DPO (please see 'Contact us' section below).

-13. Photographs and videos
+15. Photographs and videos

 As part of our school activities, we may take photographs and record images of individuals within our school.